Why Are Lab-Grown Diamonds So Expensive? Cost, Value & Vintage Cuts Ex – DovEggs-Seattle

 FAQ

 A: No, they are fundamentally different.
-Lab-grown diamonds are real diamonds with the same chemical and physical properties as natural diamonds.
-Moissanite is a diamond simulant made of silicon carbide, which is a different gemstone that only looks similar to diamond.
+Lab-grown diamonds are real diamonds with identical chemical, physical, and optical properties to natural diamonds.
+Moissanite is a diamond simulant made of silicon carbide.
+This difference is especially visible in complex vintage cuts.

 For detailed scientific explanations, refer to this GIA article: Simulants, Moissanite and Lab-Grown Diamonds.